BardOfCodes/defence_against_the_dark_arts/readme.md

 # Defence Against The Dark Arts

-A repository containing evaluation of various universal adversarial perturbations against various defense mechanisms.
+A repository containing evaluation of various universal adversarial perturbations against various defense mechanisms (part of our paper [Generalizable Data-free Objective for Crafting Universal Adversarial Perturbations](https://arxiv.org/abs/1801.08092)).

 UAPs are quite a big threat to anyone using deep learning, be it muggles or wizards.
 They are indeed the perfect curse that someone might use against your Deep model.
 In this repository we evaluated some of the recent defence techniques for various UAPs.